grpc/proposal/A83-xds-gcp-authn-filter.md

 from what is described in this section.

 gRPC should support a GcpServiceAccountIdentityCallCredentials call credentials type, which is not xDS-specific.
 This credential type will be instantiated with one parameter, which is the audience to be encoded into the JWT token.
-The credential object will handle fetching the token on-demand and caching it based on the token's expiration period.
+The credential object will handle fetching the token on-demand and caching it based on the token's expiration time.

 To handle potential clock skew issues and to account for processing time on the server, the credential will set the cache expiration time to be